fgasdia/LongwaveModePropagator.jl/docs/src/fieldcomponents.md

 `Fields.Ez`, `Fields.Ex`, and `Fields.Ey` are self explanatory. `Fields.E` returns all
 three electric field components at once.

+!!! warning

-It is not recommended to use the integer representation of the `Enum`.
+     It is not recommended to rely upon the integer representation of the `Enum`.

 ## Propagating multiple fields: HomogeneousWaveguide